JanFSchulte/Tau3MuGNN/README.md

 # Tau3MuGNNs
-This repo is to reproduce the results of the Tau3MuGNNs.
+This repo is to reproduce the results of Tau3MuGNNs project.
+Created by Siqi Miao (Georgia Tech) and updated by Benjamin Simon (Purdue).

 # Use Gilbreth
 ## 0. connect VPN